Eppo-exp/eppo-docs/docs/experiment-analysis/holdouts.md

 The callback function is augmented with a `holdout` value if the `subject` was assigned to one.
-This should be transmitted to your Data Warehouse to faciliate filtering and computation of lifts.
+This should be transmitted to your Data Warehouse to facilitate filtering and computation of lifts.

 An example in GoLang: